BarbaraMaas/Getting_and_cleaning_data_project/README.md

 The last item does not apply since we have only one table.I believe that all variables (except the obligatory subject ID and activity identifier) are of the same kind, namely activity measurements.

-Furthermore, I have followed the following point:
+Furthermore, I have followed the following points:

 * there is a row at the top of each file with variable names
 * the variable names are human readable and descriptive